 - We will strengthen our leadership to foster and value diversity, and ensure that development opportunities are accessible to all.

 There are a number of staff networks at UWE Bristol providing opportunities for social interaction, peer support and personal development.
-These are run by staff for staff and bring together people from all faculties, departments and services who identify with a group relating to one of the protected characteristics (age, disability, sex, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, and sexual orientation) and/or staff with a common interest shared by a number of equality groups or linked to a protected characteristic (for example, a Parents Group or Non-Permanent Staff Network).
+These are run by staff for staff and bring together people from all colleges, departments and services who identify with a group relating to one of the protected characteristics (age, disability, sex, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, religion or belief, and sexual orientation) and/or staff with a common interest shared by a number of equality groups or linked to a protected characteristic (for example, a Parents Group or Non-Permanent Staff Network).

 We undertake equality analysis to consider the likely effects of our policies and practices on different groups protected from discrimination by the Equality Act in order to create a more inclusive university.